-- Explore research-based best practices, analysis, and implication for use. - Describe the theoretical basis for each best practice. - Evaluate the influence of individual differences on teaching and learning. - Evaluate sample lessons that utilize research-based best practices. - Identify ways in which best practices can enhance the learning of diverse students. - Demonstrate a working knowledge of the research-based best practices by developing lesson plans for these practices. - Implement lesson plans using selected best practices in a classroom and evaluate the success of the implementation. - Develop familiarity with resources of educational technology. - Utilize technology to communicate knowledge, ideas, and information about the instructional strategies with other class members.
+- Explore and analyze research-based best practices for classroom instruction, and discuss implications for use. - Evaluate the influence of individual differences on teaching and learning. - Identify ways in which best practices can enhance the learning of diverse students. - Demonstrate a working knowledge of the research-based best practices by developing lesson plans for these practices. - Implement lesson plans using selected best practices in a classroom and evaluate the success of the implementation. - Utilize technology to communicate knowledge, ideas, and information about the instructional strategies with other class members.

-Some topics included in the proposed course include understanding how people learn, examining research-based instructional strategies, analyzing case studies and critiquing strategies modeled, and designing, revising, and implementing research-based strategies that meet the needs of all learners.
+Some topics included in the proposed course include examining research-based instructional strategies, analyzing case studies and critiquing strategies modeled, and designing, revising, and implementing research-based strategies that meet the needs of all learners.